White Hair (Premature Greying)

 Which theme appears most frequently in early white hair discussions?

-Family/genetics appears repeatedly in the comments alongside early onset stories.
+Family/genetics appears repeatedly in the wellness reports alongside early onset stories.

 What is the safest next step for white hair in children?